OpenTTD/dibridge/README.md

 There are however some limitations:
 - Edits on Discord are not send to IRC.
 - Reactions on Discord are not send to IRC.
-- Replies on Discord are send as normal text to IRC.
-  After all, IRC doesn't know any form of threading.
-- This bridges a single Discord channel to a single IRC channel, and nothing more.
+- This bridges a single Discord channel to a single IRC channel, and no more.
 - On IRC you do not see who is online on Discord unless they said something.
 - On Discord you do not see who is online on IRC unless they said something.